AhmedSoliman/instalk/doc/Installation.md

 This will to build your application and starts a http server that can accessed at [http://localhost:9999](http://localhost:9999)

-Till now you are just running the front-end code and that's fine for development, but if you want to connect to the live server you can fo this by changing the url in the `/web/app/scripts/config.coffee` file to point to the remote server like this
+Till now you are just running the front-end code and, but if you want to connect to the live server you can do this by changing the url in the `/web/app/scripts/config.coffee` file to point to the remote server like this

 ```
 "ws://instalk.im:9000/websocket"
 ```

+And this will make development much better.